- Beauty is in the eyes of the beholder, sometimes in deceptive ways as beauty doesn’t always mean harmless, and there is no shortage of it in nature.

 8. Luna Moth

 This big silk moth has huge, gorgeous wings of the palest green.
 The wingspan ranges between 3 to 4.25 inches, and the hindwings have long tails.
 Both pairs of wings have eyespots, and the moth’s body is robust and furry.
 You can tell a male because his antennae look like feathers.
+They are rarely spotted by humans as they are nocturnal and their unique coloring makes it almost impossible to spot them.

+In many cultures around the globe the luna moths are associated with knowledge, truth and enlightenment.
 Read here to learn more about the luna moth.

 7. Green Mambas